akauppi/GroundLevel-firebase-es/packages/app/KNOWN.md

 ```
 $ make test
 ...
-  Central metrics, logs and samples end up in Realtime Database (when a user has signed in)
+1) Central metrics, logs and samples end up in Realtime Database (when a user has signed in)
-[2022-10-11T09:38:19.365Z]  @firebase/database: FIREBASE WARNING: Using an unspecified index.
-Your data will be downloaded and filtered on the client.
-Consider adding ".indexOn": "ctx/clientTimestamp" at /incoming/incs to your security rules for better performance.
-    1) Have metrics passed to Realtime Database
+       Have metrics passed to Realtime Database:
-[2022-10-11T09:38:35.218Z]  @firebase/database: FIREBASE WARNING: Using an unspecified index.
-Your data will be downloaded and filtered on the client.
-Consider adding ".indexOn": "ctx/clientTimestamp" at /incoming/logs to your security rules for better performance.
-    2) Have logs passed to Realtime Database
-[2022-10-11T09:38:51.194Z]  @firebase/database: FIREBASE WARNING: Using an unspecified index.
-Your data will be downloaded and filtered on the client.
-Consider adding ".indexOn": "ctx/clientTimestamp" at /incoming/obs to your security rules for better performance.
-    3) Have samples passed to Realtime Database
+     CypressError: `cy.task('getIncoming')` timed out after waiting `15000ms`.
 ```

 Not sure, why.